Averagenormaljoe/NST-Final-Project/readMe.md

 ## Model locations

-AdaIN is stored in the 'AdaIN/' directory.
+AdaIN is stored in the 'AdaIN/' directory and its training it handle in the 'StyleMotion_adain.ipynb'.

-The gatys model is stored in the 'main_protoype/' directory
+The gatys model is stored in the 'main_protoype/' directory and its training it handle in the 'prototype.ipynb' file

 The Huang model is stored in the 'Huang/' directory.

-The Johnson al et model is stroed in the 'forward_feed/' directory.
+The Johnson al et model is stored in the 'forward_feed/' directory.

+## Code

+The 'shared_utils' directory is used to hold code that each of the models will used such as loss functions.

+## Steps for running the code

+1. Go into the respective directory for each model.
+2. Create a virtual environment in.
+3. Use pip install -r requirements.txt to download the dependencies required.
+4. Go to the notebook.

 ## Model Results